redstone98/Redstone_Project/README.md

    In this project, communication satellite constellation is simulated via MATLAB satellite communication toolbox, and network routing algorithm design usign Markov Decision Process (MDP) is described.

-  Also, simulation of multiple packets browsing the satellite network is performed, using 3 different data packet collision avoidance mechanism.
+  Also, simulation of multiple packets browsing the satellite network is performed, using 3 different data packet collision avoidance algorithms.

 **\[Configuration of Constellation Scenario\]**